Time-energy uncertainty relation for noisy quantum metrology: Error-correction conditions for zero sensitivity loss

-When the zero sensitivity loss conditions~\eqref{z:zFMncm5bkXDt} hold, then by definition there must exist a sensing observable for Bob to estimate the parameter $t$, whose sensitivity matches that of Alice.
-We can extract this optimal sensing observable from our technical analysis using semi-definite programming (see \cref{z:VM5-jRd.0oMe}).
-Namely, in \cref{z:r0U85JMqlcN8} we show that if the zero sensitivity loss conditions hold, then the operator $i\rho\mathcal{N}(\ketbra\xi\psi)$ is Hermitian.
+When the zero sensitivity-loss conditions~\eqref{z:zFMncm5bkXDt} hold, then by definition there must exist a sensing observable for Bob to estimate the parameter $t$, whose sensitivity matches that of Alice.
+We can extract this optimal sensing observable from our technical analysis using semidefinite programming (see \cref{z:VM5-jRd.0oMe}).
+Namely, in \cref{z:r0U85JMqlcN8} we show that if the zero sensitivity-loss conditions hold, then the operator $i\rho\mathcal{N}(\lvert {\xi}\rangle \mkern -1.8mu \langle{\psi}\rvert )$ is Hermitian.
 Furthermore, the operator

-is also Hermitian and satisfies $\frac12`{ R_B, \rho_B } = \mathcal{N}(Y_L)$, i.e., we obtain an explicit expression of the symmetric logarithmic derivative on Bob's end.
+is also Hermitian and satisfies $\frac12\{ R_B, \rho_B \} = \mathcal{N}(Y_L)$, i.e., we obtain an explicit expression of the symmetric logarithmic derivative on Bob's end.
 The optimal sensing observable on Bob's system is then given via~\eqref{z:fRkTtRxHhvuE} as $T_b = [\FIqty{Bob}{t}]^{-1} R_B + t_0$.
 That is, when a clock state and associated Hamiltonian fulfill the metrological code conditions for a given noise channel, we obtain an explicit expression for the optimal measurement on Bob's end.